faneder/tax-au/README.md

 # Tax Refund Calculator
-### A simple tax calculator is available to help you calculate the tax on your taxable income when you are in Austrlia.
+### A simple tax calculator is available to help you calculate the tax on your taxable income when you are in Australia.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).